Cancellation Workflow

 D2L Wave (now SkillsWave) is a corporate upskilling platform that connects employees with thousands of learning programs.

-However, the platform initially lacked a workflow for Learners (employees) to cancel their own course requests.
+However, the platform initially lacked a workflow for Employees to cancel their own course requests.
 Instead, users had to submit support tickets, creating a significant volume of manual work for the customer support team.

 As the primary Product Designer on this project, I was responsible for designing a self-service cancellation workflow.
 My goal was to improve the user experience while reducing the burden on our support team, which had no way to process cancellations after a request reached the "Paid" state.